frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 She didn’t say anything else.
 She just looked at me like she understood that my toast, while incomplete, was as much as I could give.
 And then she looked away, letting the moment fold itself down like a letter no longer needing to be read.

 ### * * *

 The morning after Herma’s death arrived without ceremony.
 No sunbeam haloed the windows.
-No birds dared etch the silence.
-I woke late, liver aching and mouth filled with the taste of last night’s sorrow.
-Brandy had blunted the edge, but grief had filed it sharp again while I slept.
+No birds etched the silence.
+I woke late, head pounding, stomach churning, and mouth filled with the taste of last night’s sorrow.
+We’d toasted Herma at the Eolian, and I’d continued on when I got back to Anker’s.

 I didn’t rise at first.
-I lay still beneath the thin blanket in Anker’s attic room, watching the ceiling crack along a lazy seam, the timber beam above me like a distant road I could never walk.
+I lay still beneath the thin blanket in my small upstairs room at Anker’s, tracing the ceiling crack along a lazy seam.
+A pattern that meant nothing.
+Or everything.
+I couldn’t tell anymore.

-Memory returned slowly, not as a rush of pain but as a damp cold seeping into the joints.
+Memory returned slowly, as ground-damp seeping through stone.
+Each detail pooling in the low places grief had carved.
 Herma’s face appeared, not with the sharpness brought by illness, but softened in the half-light of recollection.
-A crooked smile came to mind, along with the way he tilted his head when puzzling over a knot, as if it might reveal its secret if he waited long enough.
-There was also the rare, warm patience he offered to students who deserved none of it, myself among them.
+A crooked smile came to mind, along with the way he tilted his head when puzzling over a particularly stubborn knot, fingers trembling slightly.
+I’d thought it merely concentration at the time.
+Now I wondered what else I’d missed, what other signs I’d been too wrapped in my own concerns to see.

-He was gone.
+But he was gone.
 And the world had the gall to keep turning.

+Through the floor came the ordinary sounds of Anker’s common room.
+The scrape of a chair, the clink of plates, someone asking about the weather.
+The world was full of people who didn’t know Herma was dead.
+It felt like a betrayal.

+Eventually, I would have to join them.
+Eventually, I would have to become one of those people for whom life simply continued.
+But not yet.

 ### * * *

 A week had passed and Herma was still gone.

-I crossed the stone span to the Archives just before second bell, my best coat pulled high against a lazy wind.
-The sun blinked through thin morning mist, gray-gold and washed out.
+I crossed the Stonebridge to the University just before second bell, my shaed belted against the chill.
+The sun peeked through the lifting fog, gray-gold and washed out.

-Inside, the quiet felt different today.
-It wasn’t reverent exactly, just simply drained.
+Inside, the quiet still felt tired and sad.
 The scent of parchment and dust seemed thinner.
 The tension in the air no longer tingled with curiosity.
 Instead, it hung slack and unstrung, like a harp left untuned.

 I offered a nod as I passed the Scrivs’ counter.
 Only Renner was on duty this early, his eyes bracketed with weariness.
 He gave a perfunctory tilt of the head that might once have been a greeting.

-My feet turned of their own accord, leading me through the lower stacks, down a marble-inset hallway I’d come to know well.
+My feet turned of their own accord, leading me through the lower stacks, down a gray stone hallway I’d come to know well.
 I moved without thinking, the same way your hand finds half-forgotten scars.

-There had been a table toward the back, half-hinged and warped with water beneath its varnish, where Herma and I had spent three measured afternoons parsing knot-codes from the Barony of Okorran.
+There had been a table toward the back, worn smooth in shallow troughs where countless elbows had rested.
+Herma and I had spent several measured afternoons there, parsing knot-codes from the Barony of Okorran.
 We had argued, though gently, about redundancies of vowel-float and semantic inversions embedded in the spacing.

 I reached it again.
-Still warped, still quiet.
+Still warn, still quiet.

 Even the dust hadn’t been disturbed.

 No record slips.
 No books left waiting for re-shelving.
-And most telling: no coils of knotted rope.
+And most telling, no coils of knotted rope.

 My blood ticked louder in my ears.

 At the nearest counter, I waited until a scriv noticed me.
 She had short-cropped hair and the pallor of someone raised on too much lamp-light.

 “Excuse me,” I said as easily as I could manage.
 “I was working with several Yllish texts, mostly unbound knotworks sourced from the Maer’s third donation.
 They were shelved on level three, alcove M-fifteen.
 Are they being restored or are they available?”

 She barely looked up.
 “That collection’s been recategorized.”

 I blinked.
 “Recategorized?”

 “Administrative reassignment,” she clarified, brushing a ribbon of ink from her hand.
-“Now under the direct supervision of Archivist Brandeur.
+“Now under the direct supervision of Master Brandeur.
 Restricted until further notice.”

-“Restricted?”
-I tried, casually enough.
-“I’ve been working with those individual entries for over three terms.
-I’ve cited them in three separate admissions reviews.”

-She shrugged, the motion small and unconcerned.
-“Doesn’t change the classification.
-Anything under Archivist supervision requires written clearance.”

-That word again.
-Clearance.
-A thin veil over countless locked doors.
+“Brandeur?”
+I kept my face still.
+“The Master Arithmetician?”

+“That’s right.”
+She said it as if it were the most natural thing in the world.

+But it wasn’t.
+This was Lorren’s realm.
+Having the Master Arithmetician supervise Yllish knotworks made as much sense as asking the Master Alchemist to tune the Artificery workshops.

+“Is that unusual?”
+I said carefully.
+“Wouldn’t Master Lorren typically handle interim linguistic duties himself?”

+The scriv’s expression didn’t change.
+“I don’t make the classifications.
+I just record them.”

+“And when was this reassignment made?”

+She consulted her ledger, running one finger down a column of entries.
+“Four days ago.
+And anything under Master supervision now requires written clearance.”

+Four days.
+I’d been at the Eolian drinking to Herma’s memory while someone had been here.
+Moving books.
+Changing ledgers.
+Locking doors.

-“And the ledger slips?”
-I asked, voice just a shade cooler.
-“There should be records of each knotwork’s circulation.”
+“I see,” I said.
+“And the ledger slips?
+There should be records of each knotwork’s prior circulation.”

-“That’s strange,” she frowned scanning the logbook.
-“Your name should be here.
+“Let me check.”
+She turned to a different logbook, flipping back several pages.
+Her frown deepened.
+“That’s strange.
+Your name should be here.
 Was there another designation you used?”

-I didn’t answer.
+I didn’t answer immediately.
 Because I had used my name.
 I logged them distinctly and consistently.
+The Maer’s patronage had granted me access.
+It had been documented, verified, sealed.
 Herma had even approved one under his seal for an independent study admission.
 That knotwork had been my connection to him these final months.
-And it had been erased.

-I didn’t thank the scriv.
-I walked away before my mouth could come to any ill-considered conclusions.
+Someone had gone through the ledgers.
+Someone with access and authority.
+Someone who knew which entries to erase and which to leave untouched.

+Someone who wanted them where Lorren wouldn’t look too closely.

+My hand found the edge of the counter.
+“No,” I said finally.
+“Just my name.
+Kvothe.”

+She made a small notation.
+“I can submit a request to Master Brandeur’s office if you need access restored.”

+“Thank you, but that won’t be necessary.”
+Not yet, anyway.
+Not until I understood what game was being played.

+I made my way back through the stacks, my mind turning over the pieces like a lock I couldn’t quite open.
+The knotworks restricted within days of Herma’s death.
+My access records erased from the ledgers.
+A Master Arithmetician given authority over linguistic texts.

+Some people, it seemed, had the power to decide what was remembered.

+And what was allowed to be forgotten.

+Herma deserved better than that.

 ### * * *